be-great/function_list/README.md

-# Function List
+# Function List 📋
-A collection of unique functions created from scratch.
+Explore our collection of unique functions created from scratch.
 From basic arithmetic to advanced algorithms, our code gems await your exploration and mastery! 💻🚀🧙‍♂️

-## Strings
+## Strings 🧵

 | Function  | Description  |
 |---|---|